-If you’ve visited the dental care aisle at your local supermarket or drugstore lately, then you might have noticed that there are a lot more products on the shelves these days than ever before.
-You not only have an extensive number of options when it comes to toothbrushes, floss, and mouth rinse products, but the number of toothpaste varieties available has also increased in recent years.
+If you’ve visited the dental care aisle at your local supermarket or drugstore lately, then you might have noticed that there are a lot more products on the shelves than ever before.
+You not only have an extensive number of options when it comes to oral care products, but the number of toothpaste varieties available has also increased in recent years.

 One type of toothpaste that’s become more popular lately is fluoride-free toothpaste.
 Once more commonly found in natural food and alternative product stores than in mainstream discount and grocery stores, today you’re likely to find at least one tube of fluoride-free toothpaste nestled in with the tubes of Colgate and Crest.

 So what’s the deal?
 Why is fluoride-free toothpaste suddenly everywhere?
 Should you bother switching to it or are there reasons to stick with products that contain fluoride?
 Is this just a fad?
 Let’s take a look.